 For Mexico, the individual effort sharing categories spread over large ranges of emissions allowances, and there are no effort sharing categories that stand out and require specifically stringent or lenient reductions for Mexico.
 This reflects the fact that Mexico’s per capita emissions and wealth are close to the global average.

-According to our assessment, Mexico’s current policies will lead to emissions of between 785 and 799 MtCO2e in 2020, a reduction of between16.8% and 18.2 % below BAU and between 820 and 888 MtCO2e in 2030, including LULUCF.
+According to our assessment, Mexico’s current policies will lead to emissions of between 724 and 736 MtCO2e excl.
+LULUCF in 2020.
+In 2030, the emissions level is projected to be between 835 and 893 MtCO2e in 2030, excl.
+LULUCF.

 The National Strategy on Climate Change (NSCC), published in June 2013, implements one of the requirements of the General Law.
 The NSCC is designed towards a long-term strategic development, but only provides very general guidance.
-How this will be translated to concrete action remains to be seen.
+How this will be translated into concrete action remains to be seen.

 Pledge for 2020

-INDC Post-2020 contribution
+NDC Post-2020 contribution

 The approach taken in relation to Black Carbon is described in a separate section below.

 We show the BAU as reported in the National Climate Change Strategy from 2013 (Government of Mexico, 2013).
 The range for the current policy scenario is based on calculations around the PECC and the Clean Energy Target.